 a) The inspector shall waive the requirement that an owner or agent be inspected under this Section prior to operation if an owner or agent gives satisfactory proof that all amusement rides, amusement attractions, and the carnival or fair site have passed an inspection conducted by the State Fire Marshal or the local fire protection agency.
 The inspection by the State Fire Marshal or local fire protection agency must have been conducted no more than 5 days prior to the department's inspection and must have been conducted in accordance with standards and requirements that are at least equal to those requirements and standards applicable to fire protection and prevention established in this Part.

-b) If the inspection requirements have not been waived under the requirements of Section 6000.190(a) then the following shall apply.
+b) If the inspection requirements have not been waived under the requirements of Section 6000.190(a), then the following shall apply.

 1) The manager shall provide a portable fire extinguisher complying with NFPA 10 within 125 feet of any amusement ride, amusement attraction, or electrical distribution system.

 2) Flammable waste, such as oily rags and other flammable or combustible materials, shall be placed in a covered metal container that shall be kept in easily accessible locations.
-Such containers shall not be kept at or near access, egress or aisles.
+The containers shall not be kept at or near access, egress or aisles.

 3) Fire and smoke detecting systems shall be installed in each building or structure used in an amusement ride or amusement attraction that requires a darkened interior during operation.